- Balance and alignment. Small acts of restoring our alignment with the earth's cycles can lead us toward health and our true power;

 Ancient cultures across the world once timed their plantings by the moon.
 We used to know which crops should go in the earth when, based on the moon.
 I'd love to learn this someday...
 I think there are still a few keepers of this information.
 Throughout the season, there are other messages, as well.
 How soon the spring frogs begin to sing.
 When the corn puts forth its tassel.
 Much time would be spent in observation, in listening.
 Elders were our treasures, because they could help us decipher what the signals meant.
 Their decades of experience, and lineage of information from their grandparents, could tell us something about the messages of earth.
 The earth talks to us all the time-- we've only lost the culture that teaches us to hear it.

 We can regain alignment, and begin to hear those messages, in small ways every day.
 As Mary Oliver says, you have only to let the soft animal of your body love what it loves.
 My eyes hunger for natural light, so in the daytime I open the blinds.
 At night I cover my eyes for true darkness.
 Given a choice between the grass or a sidewalk, I take the path less traveled by. (and yes, it has made all the difference!).
 I notice the moon's phases.
 I celebrate the seasons.
 I greet the signs I recognize, in the parade of life-cycles going by.
 Did you smell those crabapple blossoms yet?
 Did you let the rain of the storm kiss your face?
 Why not be as wild as possible, within the cages of self-limitation this culture is so fond of?
 Spend an hour each day noticing nature, gardening or taking a walk.
-Liberate your calendar.
+Liberate your body's natural sense of time and season.
 Live by the sun and moon.

 Celebrating seasons also means eating locally.
 This early spring, I've been steadily browsing on the first early sprouts.
 Ever eaten stinging nettle, dandelion leaves, lily leaves, or fiddlehead ferns in your eggs or your soup?
 Wild-crafting is the art of knowing which of the plants out there are edible.
 These seasonal plants are natural food-medicines that help keep us healthy.
 Dandelion leaves and steamed nettles are excellent spring tonics for cleaning the liver, after a long winter of nothing but grains and roots.
 Try it!
 Way better for you than iceberg lettuce and California-shipped produce.
 All we need is truly right here.
 Little by little, we can regain the natural power and strength we once had as a people.
 As human creatures living in balance with the earth.
 It is possible.